SpineEventEngine/gcp-emulators/cloudtasks-emulator/README.md

 ### Optional configs

-The queues location is configured by the `QUEUE_YAML_LOCATION` environment variable and defaults to the `us-central1`.
+The queues' location is configured by the `QUEUE_YAML_LOCATION` environment variable and defaults to the `us-central1`.

 The `QUEUE_YAML` environment variable allows redefining the location of the `queue.yaml` file